adourish/robodog/README.md

 ## Menu

-Use the drop down menu to select options.
+Use the drop-down menu to select options.

 ![Features](menu.png)